Dementia: Early

 In the early stage of dementia, symptoms become noticeable to other people.
-In addition, the symptoms begin to interfere with daily activities, and will register a score on a Mini-Mental State Examination (MMSE).
+In addition, the symptoms begin to interfere with daily activities, and will register a score on a mini–mental state examination (MMSE).
 MMSE scores are set at 24 to 30 for a normal cognitive rating and lower scores reflect severity of symptoms.
 The symptoms are dependent on the type of dementia.
 More complicated chores and tasks around the house or at work become more difficult.
 The person can usually still take care of themselves but may forget things like taking pills or doing laundry and may need prompting or reminders.

 The symptoms of early dementia usually include memory difficulty, but can also include some word-finding problems, and problems with executive functions of planning and organization.
 Managing finances may prove difficult.
 Other signs might be getting lost in new places, repeating things, and personality changes.

 In some types of dementia, such as dementia with Lewy bodies and frontotemporal dementia, personality changes and difficulty with organization and planning may be the first signs.

 Middle

 As dementia progresses, initial symptoms generally worsen.
 The rate of decline is different for each person.
-MMSE scores between 6–17 signal moderate dementia.
+MMSE scores between 6 and 17 signal moderate dementia.
 For example, people with moderate Alzheimer's dementia lose almost all new information.
-People with dementia may be severely impaired in solving problems, and their social judgment is usually also impaired.
+People with dementia may be severely impaired in solving problems, and their social judgment is often impaired.
 They cannot usually function outside their own home, and generally should not be left alone.
 They may be able to do simple chores around the house but not much else, and begin to require assistance for personal care and hygiene beyond simple reminders.
 A lack of insight into having the condition will become evident.

 Late

 People with late-stage dementia typically turn increasingly inward and need assistance with most or all of their personal care.
-Persons with dementia in the late stages usually need 24-hour supervision to ensure their personal safety, and meeting of basic needs.
+People with dementia in the late stages usually need 24-hour supervision to ensure their personal safety, and meeting of basic needs.
 If left unsupervised, they may wander or fall; may not recognize common dangers such as a hot stove; or may not realize that they need to use the bathroom and become incontinent.
 They may not want to get out of bed, or may need assistance doing so.
 Commonly, the person no longer recognizes familiar faces.
 They may have significant changes in sleeping habits or have trouble sleeping at all.

 Changes in eating frequently occur.
 Cognitive awareness is needed for eating and swallowing and progressive cognitive decline results in eating and swallowing difficulties.
 This can cause food to be refused, or choked on, and help with feeding will often be required.
 For ease of feeding, food may be liquidized into a thick purée.
 They may also struggle to walk, particularly among those with Alzheimer's disease.

-Subtypes

-Many of the subtypes of dementia are neurodegenerative, and protein misfolding is a cardinal feature of these.
+In some cases, terminal lucidity, a form of paradoxical lucidity, occurs immediately before death; in this phenomenon, there is an unexpected recovery of mental clarity.